Colesberg Bank

 Colesberg Bank was a South African bank established in 1861 and acquired by Standard Bank in 1863.

 Formation

 The decision to establish the Colesberg Bank was taken at a public meeting held on 28 December 1860 at Colesberg.
 Mr. L.J. von Maltitz chaired the meeting and Mr. George Edington acted as Secretary.

-The motion to establish the bank was put forward by Mr. J.H.
+The motion to establish the bank was proposed by Mr. J.H.
 Davies and was seconded by Mr. R. A. Green and unanimously agreed to by those present.

 The following were selected to form a Committee "for the purpose of carrying out this scheme": Henry Green – Civil Commissioner for the District, L.J. von Maltitz, Richard Thomson, Charles Wheatley Mathews, R. A. Green, James Murray, A. A. Ortlepp, S Roos, and Thomas Draper.

 Capitalisation

 A total of 1,250 shares were issued at £20 each giving an initial capitalisation of £25,000.
 Payment for shares was staggered, being £1 at allotment, £2 three months after allotment, £2 after six months etc.